Ms. Pat

-Patricia Williams (born April 2, 1972), better known by her stage name Ms. Pat, is an American stand-up comedian and actress known for The Ms. Pat Show, and host of the podcast The Patdown with Ms. Pat.
+Patricia Williams Lee (born April 2, 1972), better known by her stage name Ms. Pat, is an American stand-up comedian and actress known for The Ms. Pat Show.
+She is host of the podcast The Patdown with Ms. Pat.

 Career

 Comedy

 Ms. Pat started doing comedy after being encouraged by her caseworker.
-She did her first stand-up in 2002 in Atlanta.
-In 2006, her career as a comic elevated to the next stage after moving to Indianapolis with her husband, where she improved her comedic skills at Morty's, a well-known comic store.
+She did her first stand-up in Atlanta in 2002.
+Her career as a comic elevated to the next stage in 2006, after she moved to Indianapolis, where she improved her comedic skills at Morty's, a well-known comic store.

 In 2015, she participated in the ninth season of NBC's Last Comic Standing.

 Ms. Pat has appeared on popular shows and podcasts hosted by Kevin Hart, Marc Maron, Joe Rogan, Eddie Ifft, Bert Kreischer, Joey "CoCo" Diaz, Bobby Lee and Ari Shaffir.
-She is also a frequent guest talent on the comedy Bob and Tom Show.
+She is also a frequent guest talent on the comedy program titled The Bob & Tom Show.

 In 2017, she released her first stand-up album, Rabbit.
 In 2018, she appeared in Netflix's stand-up series The Degenerates.
 On February 8, 2022, Netflix released her hour-long comedy special, "Ms. Pat: Y'all Wanna Hear Something Crazy?"

-TV show
+TV shows

-After getting dropped by Fox and Hulu, a TV show based on her life was picked up by the premium streaming service BET+ in October 2020 & premiered on August 12, 2021, as The Ms. Pat Show, its first season consists of 10 episodes.
+The Ms. Pat Show, a sitcom based on her life, was picked up by the premium streaming service BET+ in October 2020 after getting dropped by Hulu and premiered on August 12, 2021.
 Stage actor J. Bernard Calloway plays her husband and Tami Roman plays her sister.
+Its first season consists of 10 episodes.

 The series was renewed for a second season on September 2, 2021.

+Ms. Pat Settles It, a comedic arbitration-based reality court show hosted by Ms. Pat premiered October 18, 2023, on BET.

 Author

-She is the co-author of Rabbit – The Autobiography of Ms. Pat, a comical autobiography of her turbulent upbringing.
+She is the co-author of Rabbit – The Autobiography of Ms. Pat, a comical autobiography detailing her turbulent upbringing.
 The book was a finalist for the NAACP Image Award for Outstanding Literature in 2018.

-Podcast Host
+Podcast host

 In 2019, Ms. Pat began hosting a podcast available on YouTube titled The Patdown with Ms. Pat.
 In the podcast, Ms. Pat discuses day-to-day issues with her co-hosts, sometimes telling stories of her lived experiences which raise awareness of racial prejudice.